OpenZeppelin/openzeppelin-contracts-docs/docs/docs/learn-about-crowdsales.md

 - The smallest unit of a token is "bits" or `TKNbits`.
 - The display value of a token is `TKN`, which is `TKNbits * 10^(decimals)`

 What people usually call "one token" is actually a bunch of TKNbits, displayed to look like `1 TKN`.
 This is the same relationship that Ether and wei have.
-And what you're _always_ doing calculations in is **TKNbits**.
+And what you're _always_ doing calculations in is **TKNbits and wei**.

 So, if you want to issue someone "one token for every 2 wei" and your decimals are 18, your rate is `0.5e17`.
 Then, when I send you `2 wei`, your crowdsale issues me `2 * 0.5e17 TKNbits`, which is exactly equal to `10^18 TKNbits` and is displayed as `1 TKN`.